 There are no changes to the CoF (Certificate of Fitness) rules on 1 January 2014, however, changes are coming later in 2014.

-Darren has owned several companies in the online publishing, automotive, health, and advertising industries, and has run driving theory educational websites since 2010.
-He is a member of the NZ Motoring Writers' Guild.
+Darren has owned several companies in the automotive, advertising and education industries.
+He has run driving theory educational websites since 2010.
+He's a member of the NZ Motoring Writers' Guild